History of Lae: World War 1

-Following Britain's declaration of war on Imperial Germany on 4 August 1914 at the outbreak of the First World War, Australia and the other members of the British Empire were automatically involved.
+Following Britain's declaration of war on Imperial Germany on 4 August 1914 and the outbreak of the First World War, Australia and the other members of the British Empire were automatically involved.
 Within days, the creation of the Australian Imperial Force (AIF) was created and on 6 August 1914, London cabled its acceptance of the force and asked that it be sent as soon as possible.

-Meanwhile, after an additional British request for assistance on 6 August 1914, the Australian government hurriedly prepared another expeditionary force (Australian Naval and Military Expeditionary Force) to destroy the German wireless stations at Yap in the Caroline Islands, Nauru, and Rabaul (Battle of Bita Paka)in New Britain.
+Meanwhile, after an additional British request for assistance on 6 August 1914, the Australian government hurriedly prepared another expeditionary force (Australian Naval and Military Expeditionary Force) to destroy the German wireless stations at Yap in the Caroline Islands, Nauru, and Rabaul (Battle of Bita Paka) in New Britain.

 Following the Cameroon surveying project, Hermann Detzner was tasked to survey the border of Australian Papua and Kaiser-Wilhelmsland and during this expedition and unbeknownst to Detzner, war was declared.
 In his book published in 1920, Vier Jahre unter Kannibalen ("Four Years among Cannibals") Detzner claims to have penetrated the interior of Kaiser-Wilhelmsland but these claims were disputed by various German missionaries and later recanted in 1932.

-On 24 September the German colony at Madang on Kaiser-Wilhelmsland (the New Guinea mainland) was occupied by the Australian forces.
+On 24 September, the German colony at Madang on Kaiser-Wilhelmsland (the New Guinea mainland) was occupied by the Australian forces.
 Shortly after all remaining German possessions were captured in the region and the Australian Naval and Military Expeditionary Force provided occupation forces for the duration of the war.
-The military government continued until 1921 The Australian military administration continued the exploitative economic policies of the previous German colonial administration, and official policy was to continue the status quo, including the use of indentured Melanesian labour on plantations, the levy of the "native head tax" and official floggings, or corporal punishment.
+The military government continued until 1921.
+The Australian military administration continued the exploitative economic policies of the previous German colonial administration, and official policy was to continue the status quo, including the use of indentured Melanesian labor on plantations, the levy of the "native head tax" and official floggings, or corporal punishment.
 Under the terms of the German surrender, German civilians could remain as long as they swore an oath of neutrality.
 Those who refused were later transported to Australia, where they could freely travel back to Germany.